FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

-**Setting: The interaction is happing in residential housing settings, specifically right on top or beside the hallway light switch by the door to outside that people will turn off during leaving the house.
-A light will signal the outside temperature with colors ranging from red (represents warm) to blue (represents cold) relavant to current season.**
+Setting: The interaction is happing in residential housing settings, specifically right on top or beside the hallway light switch by the door to outside that people will turn off during leaving the house.
+A light will signal the outside temperature with colors ranging from red (represents warm) to blue (represents cold) relavant to current season.

-**Players: The player involved in the interaction is the resident in the household that currently planning to leave the house and the light switch.**
+Players: The player involved in the interaction is the resident in the household that currently planning to leave the house and the light switch.

-**Activity: When the user/resident plans to leave the house and turn off the light by the front door (usually hallway light and the last light to turn off when leaving), the device will be connected to the light switch and then signals the outside temperature today with a color scale from dark red to dark blue.**
+Activity: When the user/resident plans to leave the house and turn off the light by the front door (usually hallway light and the last light to turn off when leaving), the device will be connected to the light switch and then signals the outside temperature today with a color scale from dark red to dark blue.

-**Goals: The goal of this design is to actively share weather information with resident who is intended to leave the house to the outside.
-It can remind people of wearing more or less cloth when adjusting the temperature outside.**
+Goals: The goal of this design is to actively share weather information with resident who is intended to leave the house to the outside.
+It can remind people of wearing more or less cloth when adjusting the temperature outside.

 \*\***Include a picture of your storyboard here**\*\*

 **Story Board:**

 ![image](https://user-images.githubusercontent.com/42874337/132273124-b62354fc-717b-4fe9-9394-f5613996822b.png)

 \*\***Summarize feedback you got here.**\*\*

-**Feedback: **
+**Feedback:**

-**1) Not every user who turn off the light is for leaving the house.**
+1) Not every user who turn off the light is for leaving the house.

-**2) If leave the house in morning, might not need to go through the turn off light action.**
+2) If leave the house in morning, might not need to go through the turn off light action.

-**3) Even if noticed, would be extra work to return to bedroom and get cloth or remove cloth.**
+3) Even if noticed, would be extra work to return to bedroom and get cloth or remove cloth.

 ## Part B. Act out the Interaction